microsoft/winget-pkgs/doc/manifest/schema/1.1.0/singleton.md

 </details>

 <details>
- <summary><b>AppsAndFeaturesEntries</b> - AppsAndFeaturesEntries are used to match installed packages with manifests is configured sources.</summary>
+ <summary><b>AppsAndFeaturesEntries</b> - AppsAndFeaturesEntries are used to match installed packages with manifests in configured sources.</summary>

  **Optional Field**